aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

 ### Comparison

-With only 40 training images across 10 classes, results are noisy and sample-size-dependent — this run shows the single model outperforming the ensemble on both validation (+0.10) and test (+0.04).
+With only 40 training images across 10 classes, results are noisy and sample-size-dependent, this run shows the single model outperforming the ensemble on both validation (+0.10) and test (+0.04).
 This isn't a stable trend; it reflects how volatile accuracy is at this data scale, where each class has only a handful of examples and a single